-- 30 a) After a Trade petition has been certified, impacted workers may submit a TAA application (ETA-855) to - 31 determine if they meet individual eligibility requirements.
-This document is used for Montana petitions. - 32 b) The application (ETA-855) is completed jointly by the impacted workers and TAA case managers.
-All - 33 questions must be answered carefully and completely.
-The signed application is submitted to the TRA Unit - 34 Coordinator at the Montana Department of Labor & Industry's (MDLI) Unemployment Insurance Division for - 35 determination. - 36 c) The TRA Coordinator will review the employer-provided list of impacted workers and declare the worker TAA- - 37 eligible or ineligible based on whether his/her name appears on the list.
+- a) After a Trade Act petition has been certified, impacted workers may submit a TAA application (ETA-855) to determine if they meet individual eligibility requirements.
+This document is used only for Montana petitions. - b) The application (ETA-855) is completed jointly by the impacted workers and TAA case managers.
+All 36 37 questions must be answered carefully and completely.
+The signed application is submitted to the TRA Unit - Coordinator at the Montana Department of Labor & Industry's (MDLI) Unemployment Insurance Division for 38 - 39 determination.

-- d) Upon determination, a worker is issued a Determination of Entitlement TAA (ETA 857). - 39 e) Affected workers on the Incumbent Worker list may begin TAA classroom training prior to separation. - Participants may not receive subsistence during this time.
+- 40 c) The TRA Coordinator will review the employer-provided list of impacted workers and declare the worker - 41 TAA/TRA-eligible or ineligible based on whether his/her name appears on the list. - d) Upon determination, a worker is issued a Determination of Entitlement TAA/TRA (ETA 857). - Determination for both TAA and TRA are included in the ETA 857.
+It is possible that workers may qualify for TAA but not TRA. - e) Affected workers on the Incumbent Worker list may begin TAA classroom training prior to separation. - Participants may not receive subsistence or TRA during this time.
 In addition, they cannot be approved for OJT or Customized Training.

-2. Comprehensive Assessment
+2. Comprehensive Assessment:

 - a) A complete assessment is an independent, comprehensive evaluation of an individual designed to identify information vital to the development of a service strategy and to set goals and objectives which culminate in gainful employment. - b) The assessment is a holistic, ongoing process and should not be viewed as a one-time event.
-It includes a full array of options from which program staff and the participant make informed decisions and select the appropriate services that enable the participant to seek and retain long-term, self-sufficient employment.
+It includes a full array of options from which program staff and participant make informed decisions and select the appropriate services that enable the participant to seek and retain long-term, self-sufficient employment.